austincrim/austincrim.com/src/content/posts/web-storage.md

 The browser can store **gigabytes** of data. <span id='your-storage'></span>

-Does that always relying on the network + server make sense for every part of your app?
+Does relying on the network + server make sense for every part of your app?
 Think about the experiences you could build if your app's data was already in your browser, no latency.

 You might be thinking, "this just sounds like another caching layer", and you would be right!
 Good job.
 It might sound difficult to manage, but come on, how hard can cache invalidation be?